bio-raum/FooDMe2/docs/quickstart.md

 # Quickstart guide

-This is a very short list of steps required to get your started with FooDMe 2.
+This is a very short list of steps required to get your started with FooDMe2.
 Please see our complete [installation](installation.md) and [usage](usage.md) guides to answer any questions you are left with after reading this.

 ## 1. Installation